Remarks on effects of projective phase on eigenstate thermalization hypothesis: Introduction

 Recently, the effects of $p$-form symmetry on the ETH is pointed out in \cite{Fukushima:2023swb}.
 In general, $p$-form symmetries are characterized by $(d-p)$-dimensional topological symmetry operators in $(d+1)$-dimensional quantum field theories \cite{Kapustin:2013uxa, Kapustin:2014gua, Gaiotto:2014kfa} (for recent review, see \cite{McGreevy:2022oyu, Gomes:2023ahz, Schafer-Nameki:2023jdn, Brennan:2023mmt, Bhardwaj:2023kri, Luo:2023ive, Shao:2023gho}).
 Under some reasonable assumptions, the system with $p$-form symmetry is shown to accommodate many $(d-p)$-dimensional ETH-violating observables other than the symmetry operator itself.
 The assumptions consist of i) the endability of the symmetry operator, ii) mixture of symmetry sectors in a given energy shell, and iii) nonvanishing microcanonical average of the operator of our interest.
 The outcome of these conditions is applicable to general nondegenerate Hamiltonians with $p$-form symmetry.
 Surprisingly, this statement holds even for the systems only with nonlocal conserved quantity originated from discrete symmetries.
+In many cases, it is believed that systems with local conserved quantities such as integrable models satisfy the ETH only if all of the symmetry sectors for the conserved quantities are resolved, while the ETH does not hold with the mixed symmetry sector.
+The result in \cite{Fukushima:2023swb} indeed provides a proof to the violation of the ETH in the presence of higher-form symmetry.
+Note that it is also applicable even to the case of non-local conserved quantities since discrete symmetries typically give them.